 - Place the chocolate chips in a heat proof bowl.

-Peanut Butter Buttercream
+Peanut Butter Frosting

 - In a small mixing bowl, beat the butter with an electric mixer for 1 minute, until smooth.
 Beat in the peanut butter and powdered sugar until incorporated.
 Transfer the buttercream to a piping bag fit with a Wilton 1M tip or similar.